 As previously outlined, the Survey data indicates that between 12% and 15% of critical or important outsourcing arrangements are further outsourced to sub-contractors.
-This is likely to be an underestimation the sub-contracting arrangements of their OSP.
+This is likely to be an underestimation largely due to, what the Central Bank perceives to be, a lack of awareness within regulated firms' management of the extent of the sub-contracting arrangements of their OSP.
 Chain outsourcing complicates the effective management of risk particularly when the existence of the subcontracted party/parties is unknown.
 Therefore, in line with existing guidance, any contractual arrangements between regulated firms and